jotterbach/jotterbach.github.io/src/content/posts/mc_ode/2018-08-08-MonteCarloODE.md

 \end{align}
 $$

 This is amazing!
 What we achieved now is the ability to solve a differential equation by uniformly sampling random points in space and evaluating the gradient function $$f$$.
 We do not need any intricate step size estimation, adaptive grid technique or other method.
-Just random sampling is enough![^fn-importance-sampling] MC not only allows us to compute tricky integrals, but also to solve differential equations.
+Just random sampling is enough![^4] MC not only allows us to compute tricky integrals, but also to solve differential equations.

 This method can also easily be implemented in a few lines of code.
 First let us define the MC integration routine: